bnb-chain/zkbnb-reactjs-integration-example/README.md

 # zkBNB integration example
-This is a skeleton React app for the purpose of providing code examples for building a marketplace on zkBNB.
+This is a skeleton React app for the purpose of providing code examples for using zkBNB.
 It covers:
 - [x] View wallet L1 And L2 BNB balance
 - [x] Depositing and withdrawing BNB and NFTs
 - [] Depositing and withdrawing BEP20